 Central Bank Governor Erdem Basci varies interest rates within the corridor on a daily basis to balance above-target inflation, a slowing economy and a currency that depreciated more than any other major world currency last year.
-Predictions for a rate cut fell in August, with one-year interest rate swaps rising 44 basis points in the month, as the price of Brent crude surged to above $116 from $104.92 at the close on July 31.
+Predictions for a rate cut fell in August, with one-year interest rate swaps rising 44 basis points in the month, as the price of Brent crude surged above $116 from $104.92 at the close on July 31.

-Basci had said on July 6 that inflation risks were easing as oil prices declined, and that the year-end inflation figure may be closer to the 5 percent target than previously expected.
+Basci said on July 6 that inflation risks were easing as oil prices declined, and that the year-end inflation figure may be closer to the 5 percent target than previously expected.
 The price of Brent crude rose amid rising tensions over Syria and speculation of possible Israeli military action against Iran.

-The threat of rising oil prices leading to higher inflation hinders Basci’s ability to use monetary policy to jump-start Turkey’s nearly $800 billion economy, which has shown signs of stalling.
+Higher inflation hinders Basci’s ability to use monetary policy to jump-start Turkey’s nearly $800 billion economy, which has shown signs of stalling.
 The economy contracted on a quarterly basis in the first quarter for the first time since 2009, and loan growth in July slumped to 17 percent, the lowest in two years.
 Turkey was the world’s third-fastest major economy last year on the back of a credit boom that saw loans growing by 40 percent in October.

 Prime Minister Recep Tayyip Erdogan is targeting economic growth of 4 percent this year, almost double the 2.3 percent predicted by the International Monetary Fund.
 Turkey could miss the target as the crisis in Europe, Turkey’s largest trading partner, threatens growth, Deputy Prime Minister Ali Babacan said in an interview with NTV news on Aug.
 9.